dbohdan/redfish/README.md

 [associative arrays](https://github.com/fish-shell/fish-shell/issues/390)
 or dictionaries in fish.
 Using redfish requires you to keep its limitations in mind.
-Shelling out to redis-cli(1) makes data access slow.
+Shelling out to `*-cli` makes data access slow.
-A fun aspect of Redis as your data store is that it essentially gives you universal variables, only available over the network and not just for fish.
+A fun aspect of using a networked data store is that it essentially gives you universal variables, only available over the network and not just to fish.
 If you don't need this aspect, another dictionary implementation is probably better.